-In fall 2018, we hope to launch a Site Stewards program if we have enough people interested.
+In spring 2020, we hope to launch a Site Stewards program if we have enough people interested.
 After a brief training, these volunteers would be assigned an Eno River Association property to visit at least once a quarter to monitor for certain stewardship issues like invasive plant introduction and growth.

 Environmental Education Team Member